Marco444/Map-Reduce-Cluster/README.md

 ```bash
 ./query1.sh -DinPath=./example/data -DoutPath=./output -Daddresses="192.168.1.*:5701" -Dcity=NYC
 ```
 This example runs the query 1 for the city of NYC.
-For query 2 and 5 is the same, but you must run `query2.sh` and `query5.sh` respectively.
 For query 3 and 4, you must provide the additional parameters mentioned above.
 Like the following:

 - `query3`: